The Science and Technology/Robotics Club and Team

 This academic club involves a lot of research and science experiments.
-We begin planning to build our Lego mission units during the summer months so we can get a jump start on programming the robot before the school year starts.
+We begin building our Lego mission units during the summer months so we can get a jump start on programming the robot before the school year begins.

-We begin as a club activity and then students earn their way onto the Robotics Team.
+All robotics students start as a club member and then earn their way onto the Robotics Team.
 In accordance with the First Lego League (FLL) guidelines, the Team can have no more than 10 student members.
 This is done by evaluation of all students with a rubric at each meeting.
 By October our 10 members are selected.
 We meet three days a week from September to mid-December.

 The Team does the work.
 They know their coaches and mentors do not always have the answers and are there for guidance.

 Students that did not make the Team are in the Robotics Club and are invited to come to designated meetings where we do experiments.
 When we have parent volunteers, we also plan meetings for the Club to learn how to program robots.
 Everyone is expected to come to the competitions to cheer on the Team.
 This is a fun afternoon for all and a learning experience for those hoping to make the Team in the future.

 Every year, the FLL works with experts in the field to create a Challenge that relates to a significant real-world issue.